RosettaCommons/documentation/application_documentation/structure_prediction/minirosetta-comparative-modeling.md

 -   Psipred secondary structure prediction psipred\_ss2 file (optional).
 The Psipred secondary structure prediction file can be used to pick chainbreak points for loop-modeling, and is optional.

+-   A template pdb file for threading

+-   A sequence alignment file

 Options
 =======